 A number of students, both undergraduates and graduates, have assisted former Digitial Historian Will Kurtz in our research endeavors.
 In particular, Brian Neumann has served as lead editorial assistant since the summer of 2017, providing valuable assistance on "UVA Unionists."
 Frank Cirillo and Stephanie Lawton have also provided research and project assistance as editorial assistants during the 2019-2020 academic year.

-Some 450,000 men from slave states wore the Union blue during the Civil War.
-This project will create a database of black Virginians from Albemarle County who served in the Union Army or Navy.
-So far we have identified around 240 men who enlisted and served in over 70 different regiments, and we are nearing the end of our initial searching phase.
-With the help of the Institute for Advanced Technology in the Humanities, we are building a database of our soldiers and their families which will be the backbone of a future website.
-Our project site will contain a searchable database, maps, soldier biographies, and essays examining our men before, during, and after the Civil War.
-In the meantime, we will post regular project updates on our Nau Center Blog.
-A second phase will identify UVA students who fought in the Union military.
+Almost 200,000 Black soldiers and sailors wore the Union blue during the Civil War.
+This project will create a database of Black Virginians from Albemarle County, Virginia, who served in the Union army or navy.
+So far we have identified 257 men who enlisted and served in more than 80 different regiments and enlisted in more than 20 different states.
+At least 72 of these men died during the war, most from disease.
+At least 132 pensions were filed by these Black Albemarle veterans, and they were unusually successful in having their applications approved.
+With the help of the Institute for Advanced Technology in the Humanities, we built a database of our soldiers and their families, which form the backbone of a website that launched in April 2021.
+Our project site contains a searchable database, primary sources, maps, soldier biographies, and essays examining our men before, during, and after the Civil War.